-[Bangkok] In Bangkok where cheap, affordable, tasty street foods are a dime in a dozen, finding Fried Drunken Noodle (Phad Kee Mao) in a run-down no-frills eatery that is sold at 400 Baht (SGD$15.80) came as a shocker.
+[Bangkok] In Bangkok where cheap, affordable, tasty street foods are a dime in a dozen, finding Fried Drunken Noodle (Phad Kee Mao) in a run-down no-frills eatery that is sold at 400 Baht (SGD16.50, USD12.00) came as a shocker.

-She wore safely googles, and just went on and on stir-frying for several minutes in rhythmic fashion, seemingly one plate at the time.
+She wore safely goggles, and just went on and on stir-frying for several minutes in rhythmic fashion, seemingly one plate at the time.

-My friend Gavin Chan (who eats mainly atas food) said, “You MUST try the Drunken Noodles”, and he was not drunk when he told me that.
+My friend Gavin Chan (who eats mainly atas food) said, “You MUST try the Drunken Noodles”.
+He was not drunk when he told me that.

 (Drunken noodles is a Chinese-influenced dish that was made popular by the Chinese people living in Thailandand Laos, generally fried with broad rice noodles, soy sauce, fish sauce, garlic, meat, seafood, vegetables, and various seasonings.)

-I was less impressed by the Raad Nar Goong – stir-fried rice noodles topped with mixed vegetables and giant prawns in savoury gravy.
+I was less impressed by the Raad Nar Goong (400 Baht) – stir-fried rice noodles topped with mixed vegetables and giant prawns in savoury gravy.

 Thai Crab Omelette Kai-Jeaw Poo at Raan Jay Fai is a massive roll of egg and lump crab meat that is also fried over hot coal fire.

-“Isn’t that Marthy’s photo on the wall?”
-That was what we called Martha Stewart, who named Jay Fai “The Best Cook In Thailand.”
+Also spot Martha Stewart’s photo on the wall, who named Jay Fai “The Best Cook In Thailand.”